 • Be open-minded: be honest and open about your vulnerabilities and be willing to adopt new ideas.

 Ready?
 We’ll now give an overview of the 6 key components, with more specifics for the 1st component.
-Do get a copy of our full 14-page summary for more details or get the full mojo from the Traction book.
+Do get a copy of our full 14-page summary for more details.
 The tools and worksheets mentioned can be downloaded from eosworldwide.com.

 1. Vision: Develop & communicate a strong vision

 Develop a compelling vision for your organization and help people to see it.
 When everyone’s aligned in the same direction, it creates a laser-sharp focus that propels you forward.

 CRYSTALLIZE YOUR VISION